tapis-project/documentation/source/technical/systems.rst

 *enableCmdPrefix*
   Indicates if system allows a job submission request to specify a *cmdPrefix*.
 Since *cmdPrefix* is a free form command it is a security concern.
 By default this is *false*.
+*allowChildren*
+  Indicates if system supports creating child systems using this system as the parent.
+By default this is *false*.
 Job related attributes
   Various attributes related to job execution such as *jobRuntimes*, *jobWorkingDir*, *batchScheduler*, *batchLogicalQueues*